skmuiruri/skmuiruri.github.io/_pages/about.md

-All the artwork on the site has been provided by my good friend Sharon Donatore who happens to be a very talented artist.
+All the artwork on the site has been provided by my good friend Sharon Donatone who happens to be a very talented artist.
 If you're looking for custom-painted shores or merchandise check out her [instagram profile](https://www.instagram.com/sharon_donatone/).

 (_tell her i sent you .. you might get a discount_)